allegro/allegro.tech/_posts/2016-03-14-professional-approach-pays-off.md

 product’s infrastructure quickly and we were a step closer to process automation.
 The important lesson here was that when you develop software, you can’t forget about hardware.

-Overwhelmed by technical issues, we couldn’t forget that the product was constantly running and 1% of users was in fact using it.
+Overwhelmed by technical issues, we couldn’t forget that the product were constantly running and 1% of users was in fact using it.
 But what does using really mean in this particular context?
 How do users perceive the product?
 What do they click?
 How much time do they need to perform a certain action?
 It was time to carry out some quantitative product analyses to understand how users used our product.
 Eventually, we managed to notice some significant things with the help of [NewRelic](http://newrelic.com/), [Hadoop](http://hadoop.apache.org/),